 The dial on the Cricut Explore series is there to set your material type.
 You can choose from a variety of types like paper, vinyl, poster board, etc. There is also a custom setting where you can pick your material right in Cricut Design Space

 In contrast, the Cricut Joy has no buttons anywhere on the machine.
 There is a power light at the top that will illuminate when it’s plugged in.
 When the machine is plugged in, it is turned on.
 This light will start to flash whenever the machine is hooked up to Cricut Design Space.

-So, how do you unload and load the machine and start the cut with the Cricut Joy?
+So if there are no buttons, how do you unload and load the materials and start the cut with the Cricut Joy?
 You do all that right in Cricut Design Space.
 You will click buttons for both starting the cut and unloading your mat.
 For loading your material, the machine actually has sensors.
 Once it’s ready, just put the material into the machine and it will feed in automatically.

 Power and Bluetooth

 Both machines do have a power port in the back where you plug in your power cord.
 The power cords for both the machines are different, however.